 The Air Force Reserve Officer Training Corps (AFROTC)

 The Air Force Reserve Officer Training Corps (AFROTC) functions as the Department of Aerospace Studies at Duke University.
-AFROTC’s mission is “to develop characters of leaders for tomorrow’s Air Force and Space Force.”
-AFROTC offers students with the unique opportunity to earn a commission as a Second Lieutenant in the United States Air Force or Space Force upon successful completion of the program and graduation.
+AFROTC’s mission is "Develop Leaders of Character for tomorrow’s Air Force and Space Force."
+AFROTC offers students the unique opportunity to earn a commission as a Second Lieutenant in the United States Air Force or Space Force upon successful completion of the program and graduation.
 AFROTC selects, educates, trains, and commissions college men and women through a three-year to four-year curriculum.
-The program consists of both the General Military Course (GMC), a course sequence normally taken during the freshman and sophomore year, and the Professional Officer Course (POC) taken during the junior and senior years.
+The program consists of both the General Military Course (GMC), a course sequence normally taken during the freshman and sophomore years, and the Professional Officer Course (POC) taken during the junior and senior years.
 The GMC program is open to freshman and sophomore students who meet AFROTC selective military eligibility requirements.

 Students who complete the GMC program may compete for selective entry into the POC.
 Becoming a POC requires successful completion of a 13-day intensive leadership program.
 Field Training is generally offered the summer between sophomore and junior years.
 Also, during summer breaks, students are given the opportunity to volunteer for Air Force sponsored advanced training programs and internships in a variety of different areas.

-For further information, please direct inquiries to the Department of Aerospace Studies Recruitment Officer at Room 263 Trent Hall Building, or visit their website at afrotc.duke.edu.
+For further information, please direct inquiries to the Department of Aerospace Studies Recruitment Officer at Room 265 Trent Hall Building, (919) 660-1869, email firstname.lastname@example.org, or visit their website at afrotc.duke.edu.

 The Army Reserve Officers’ Training Corps (AROTC)